zooniverse/front-end-monorepo/packages/lib-react-components/src/hooks/Readme.md

 ## useJSONData

-Fetch the raw JSON data and MobX State Tree data type for a Panoptes JSON subject.
+Fetch the raw JSON data and MobX State Tree (MST) data type for a Panoptes JSON subject.
+If the JSON data doesn't match any Zooniverse-defined MST types, then the returned type is null and the returned data is a raw JSON object (not an MST object).

 ```js
 const url = 'https://panoptes-uploads.zooniverse.org/subject_location/74fddc9b-790d-47c6-9eac-110c64022ea8.json'